About Catalan Group

-I hold a Masters in Science Communication and a PhD in Communications and Medical Ethics and am an Adjunct Associate Professor at the University of Queensland.
+I hold a Masters in Science Communication and a PhD in Communications and Medical Ethics and a Graduate Diploma in Learning and Teaching.
 I've lectured and coordinated courses in communications, presenting science, medical and science reporting, controversial science.

 How you curate messages and present them to your audience will determine how you measure your own storytelling success.

 Catalan Group believes that as a scientist, start-up, or researcher, you are best placed to tell your own story.
 My aim is to assist you in crafting your own science stories and messages that resonate with specific audiences and attract support, investment and understanding.
 Whether through individual or group coaching sessions, media training, public speaking preparation or videography services, the goal is to provide you with the tools and skills to successfully convey your science and improve successful funding outcomes across government and industry and increase understanding of your science to a broader audience.

 Collaboration and communication form the foundation of Catalan Group .
 I provide comprehensive

 end-to-end support for you, my client, that is tailored to your science focus and what will connect you to your audience.

 Using a 3-step approach to

 first, gain clarity and learn about your science, your message and your audience,